 Turns out that the previous jet hadn’t vacated the runway yet, and it was a slow news day.
 The media reacts as if the pilot flew under the Sydney Harbour Bridge – inverted.

-Yet pilots go around every day – especially whilst training, and it’s not a news worthy event.
+Yet pilots go around1 every day – especially whilst training, and it’s not a newsworthy event.
 It’s unlikely to even be mentioned in your prized log book – nor even when trying to impress mere mortals at the bar.

-A similar term to the Go Around is the Missed Approach, although the latter is usually in reference to ‘Going Around’ from an instrument approach procedure in IFR conditions (whereas a Go Around is typically a visual procedure occurring within the circuit but most commonly on final approach to land).
+A similar term to the Go Around is the Missed Approach3, although the latter is usually in reference to ‘Going Around’ from an instrument approach procedure in IFR conditions (whereas a Go round is typically a visual procedure occurring within the circuit but most commonly on final approach to land).